-Comparison (%) ▶ 78.1 ▼ 3.7 ▶ 23.4 57.5 563.9 ▼ 85.7 ▶ 34.8 ▼ 30.3 Settlement amount per person Average of similar organizations (yen) 41,406 82 12,922 2,179 2,611 42 ▲ 32,924 26,319 Set Organization concerned (yen) Av 690'6 79 868'6 3,432 17,335 9 ▲ 21,457 18,352 this applies hereinafter). ebt service ratio) Settlement amount of organization 1,147,415 10,000 1,253,770 434,735 2,195,719 742 ▲ 2,717,821 2,324,560 er have been noted with a "-" ( Debt service and expenses similar to debt service (constituent of real debt service ratio) General revenue resources, etc. appropriated for debt service (excluding the amount corresponding to principal of advanced redemption and bullet local bonds) Amount corresponding to annual redemption of principal of bullet local bonds (amount corresponding to annual appropriation), etc. Amount transferred which is acknowledged to be the revenue resources allotted to the redemption of public enterprise bonds Amount of general revenue resource, etc. appropriated for subsidies or burdens which is acknowledged to be allotted to the local bonds issued by the partial administrative associations, etc. Amount of general revenue resources, etc. appropriated for expenses similar to debt service among the expenditures based on debt burden Temporary loan interest (excluding interest paid for cash borrowings between accounts of the same organization) ▲ Amount induded in the standard financial requirements in the calculation of regular local allocation tax as expenses required for the redemption of principal and interest and the quast-edemption of principal and interest of local bonds Total Organizations that dissolved due to merging with other municipalities from April 1 (n+1) or later have been noted with a "-" (this applies hereinaffer) Analysis of debt service and expenses similar to debt service Value of organization Concerned Average value of similar organizations Maximum value of Minimum value of similar organizations debt service and expe Settlement amount per person 44 642 750'55 26 319 • 18,352 Analysis of c 50,000 40.000 30,000 000 000,00 10,000 • 0
+Comparison (%) ▲ 78.1 ▲ 3.7 ▲ 23.4 57.5 563.9 ▶ 85.7 ▲ 34.8 ₹ 30.3 Real debt service ratio Debt service payment ratio Settlement amount per person Average of similar organizations (yen) 41,406 82 12,922 2,179 2,611 42 ▲ 32,924 26,319 10.6 г Organization concerned (yen) A 690'6 79 868'6 3,432 17,335 9 ▲ 21,457 18,352 his applies hereinafter). on to issue local bonds bt service ratio) Settlement amount of organization concerned (thousand yen) 1,147,415 10,000 1,253,770 434,735 2,195,719 742 ▲ 2,717,821 2,324,560 have been noted with a "-" (t tio used for permission to Debt service and expenses similar to debt service (constituent of real debt service ratio) S luding the amount al bonds) local bonds (amount the redemption of public enterprise bonds ss or burdens which is administrative associations, etc. ises similar to debt service igs between accounts of regular local allocation tax as expenses in of principal and interest of local bonds Organizations that dissolved due to merging with other municipalities from April 1, (n+1) or later have been noted with a "-" (this applies hereinafter). #Reference: Trends of the real debt service ratio and debt service payment ratio used for permission to issue local bonds 25.0 20.0 15.0 9.9 H (n-4) H (n-2) H (n-1) ses similar to debt servi General revenue resources, etc. appropriated for debt service (excluding the amount corresponding to principal of advanced redemption and bullet local bonds) Amount corresponding to annual redemption of principal of bullet local bonds (amount corresponding to annual appropriation), etc. Amount transferred which is acknowledged to be the revenue resources allotted to the redemption of public enterprise bonds Amount of general revenue resource, etc. appropriated for subsidies or burdens which is acknowledged to be allotted to the local bonds issued by the partial administrative associations, etc. Amount of general revenue resources, etc. appropriated for expenses similar to debt service among the expenditures based on debt burden Temporary loan interest (excluding interest paid for cash borrowings between accounts of the same organization) Amount included in the standard financial requirements in the calculation of regular local allocation tax as expenses required for the redemption of principal and interest and the quasi-redemption of principal and interest of local bonds e to merging with other municil 20.00 20.00 4.9 H (n-3) Oebt service and expen General revenue resources, etc. a corresponding to principal of adv.
+Amount corresponding to annual redemptio corresponding to annual appropriation), etc. Amount transferred which is acknowledg Amount of general revenue resor acknowledged to be allotted to th Amount of general revenue resources, etc. appr among the expenditures based on debt burden Temporary loan interest (excludi the same organization) Amount included in the standard fin required for the redemption of princ Total Organizations that dissolved du Reference: Trends of the 25.0 10.0 5.0 H (n-4) penses similar to debt service Settlement amount per person (Init ven) 44 642 Value of organization concerned alue of Maximum value of 18,352 Minimum value of 10,000 1 8,932 organizations (yen) Increase-decrease rate (%) (B)